matthew-williams/fixbluetooth_mintlinux.py/README.md

 # Python 2.7 Script to fix BT and ATH10K Drivers for Mint

 ## Usage:
 Just run the script.
-If the script doesnt resolve the issue immediatly you can restart the machine afterwards.
+If the script doesn't resolve the issue immediately you can restart the machine afterwards.